bowtoes/NAeP/readme.md

 6. [References](#references)

 # Goal
-Extract the media files stored within NieR: Automata's data archives into a useable/viewable format.
+Extract the media files stored within NieR:Automata's data archives into a useable/viewable format.
-Originally, this was inspired by another project called [NME2][NME2], however I thought it could be done better and more cross platform; this is an attempt at that.
+Originally, this was inspired by another precept called [NME2][NME2], however I thought it could be done better and more cross platform; this is an attempt at that.